Do you have any of these common IBS symptoms? If so, you probably have Irritable Bowel Syndrome.

-Do you have difficulty digesting, and suffer from reflux?
+Are you having difficulty digesting, and/or suffer from reflux?
 You may feel some foods going round and round in your stomach, and have a bad taste in your mouth.
-You may also suffer from regular heartburn or acid reflux.
+You may also suffer from regular heartburn or acid reflux, or GORD.
+(GERD in US English).

 Do you also feel generally tired, sluggish and maybe depressed?
 Let’s face it, who wouldn’t?